notbenohene/Reading-Notes/201-Notes/Class-03.md

 ## Why is it important?

-- Understanding the components and tools used in coding can makes a big difference in the appearance and functionality of a website.
+- Understanding the components and tools used in coding can make a big difference in the appearance and functionality of a website.

 __________